Setting up your office correctly - What needs to be considered?

 Conference and meeting rooms

-On the one hand, conference rooms must offer sufficient space for all participants present.
-A suitable conference table forms the centre and provides everyone with enough space to sit and hold documents and laptops.
-With comfortable conference chairs, you ensure that the participants can sit comfortably even during longer meetings.
+On the one hand, conference rooms must offer sufficient space for all participants.
+A suitable conference table forms the center and provides all persons with sufficient space to sit and for documents and laptops.
+With comfortable conference chairs, you ensure that participants can sit comfortably even in longer meetings.

 On the other hand, it must be possible in a modern conference room to allow external people to participate in meetings.
-This requires high-quality conference room technology.
-This includes telephone and video conference systems.
+High-quality conference room technology is required for this, including telephone and video conferencing systems.

 - Conference table